-I’m a computer engineer working at Intel as part of Compiler Engineering, formerly the Intel Compiler Lab.
+I’m a computer engineer at the Intel Compiler Lab, now Compiler Engineering.
 Before joining Compiler Engineering, I helped research and develop an HPC accelerator for supercomputers as part of Intel Federal.

 In the more distant past, I was an undergraduate member of the UMIACS technical staff.
-I also worked for a year with ARINC (now Collins) in Annapolis, Maryland as an engineer.
+I also worked for a year with ARINC (now Collins) in Annapolis, Maryland.